 Florida requires that voters present a photo ID with a signature on it to the appropriate official.
 Voters who do not have an ID will be allowed to cast a provisional ballot, which requires that authorities confirm the voter was entitled to vote (by comparing the voter's signature on the provisional ballot to those that are on file) and didn't cast multiple ballots.

 Housing Ordinances and Immigration

 Florida is a state of many contradictions.
 People are drawn to the state because of its excellent climate, beautiful beaches, immaculate golf courses, and bustling nightlife, but alongside these attractions the state is also known for its tough attitudes toward crime and immigration.
-Contact a local attorney for a free initial legal review to learn how they can help you keep on the right side of Florida immigration laws.
+Contact a local immigration law attorney for help with your legal concerns.